Wynn Underwood: Start of career

+Later career

-In 1970, Wynn was again elected to the Vermont House of Representatives, from Middlebury, Weybridge, and Ripton.
-During his term, a vacancy opened on the Vermont Superior Court, and Wynn was named to the position by joint election of the House and Senate.
-Wynn served on the Superior Court from 1972 to 1980.
-In one of his best-known cases, Wynn presided over a landmark 1977 Chittenden Superior Court case in which the plaintiff, who was paralyzed in a skiing accident, won a $1.5 million judgment, which at the time was believed to be the largest in the state's history.
+In 1970, Wynn was again elected to the Vermont House of Representatives, this time representing Middlebury, Weybridge, and Ripton.
+During his term, a vacancy opened on the Vermont Superior Court; Underwood was appointed by the Vermont General Assembly and served from 1972 to 1980.
+He presided over a landmark 1977 Chittenden Superior Court case in which the plaintiff, who was paralyzed in a skiing accident, won a $1.5 million judgment, which at the time was believed to be the largest in the state's history.
 Underwood ruled that the case could proceed, and that the inherent risks of skiing did not automatically bar seeking damages.
 In a 1980 interview, Underwood said that as a result of this ruling, he received "poison-pen letters from the length and breadth of the United States."

-In 1980, Governor Richard A. Snelling appointed Wynn to the Vermont Supreme Court as an associate justice, succeeding Rudolph J. Daley.
-Wynn served in that position from 1980 to 1985.
-He was known for his pro-individual rights philosophy.
-After Snelling selected Frederic W. Allen, who was not previously a judge, to be chief justice in late 1984, Wynn abruptly resigned, stating that was disappointed in being passed over.
-The vacancy created by Underwood's resignation allowed the incoming governor, Democrat Madeleine Kunin, to make an appointment in her first year in office.
+In 1980, Governor Richard A. Snelling appointed Underwood to an associate justice position on Vermont Supreme Court, succeeding Rudolph J. Daley; he served from 1980 to 1985 and became known for his pro-individual rights philosophy.
+In 1984, Snelling selected Frederic W. Allen, who had not previously served as a judge, to be chief justice; Underwood resigned, stating that was disappointed in being passed over.
+The vacancy created by Underwood's resignation allowed the incoming governor, Democrat Madeleine Kunin, to make an appointment; she selected Thomas L. Hayes.

-Wynn was elected president of the Vermont Bar Association, and served from 1981 to 1982.
+Underwood served as president of the Vermont Bar Association from 1981 to 1982.
 He served as vice chairman of the Judicial Conduct Board from 1991 to 1996.

-Underwood died at his home in Shelburne on October 20, 2005, after a long illness.
+Underwood died at his home in Shelburne on October 20, 2005.